CAU-TeamLiuJF/CDpan/README.md

 The input directory is the output directory of the "vot" process.
 This step is used to keep the absent sequences of the reference genome in the assembled results.

-#### Final dispensable genome
+#### Final new sequence

 ```bash
 cdpan merge -i input_dir -c config_file
 ```

 The input directory is the output directory of the "soot" process.
-This step is used to integrated the new DNA sequences of all individuals and construct the final dispensable genome.
+This step is used to integrated the new DNA sequences of all individuals and construct the final new sequence.
 The output is a fasta file.

 #### Location